 2. It is light-hearted, and the record number of blooms counted was an astonishing 25,864,976,064 in the warmer than normal spring of 2016.

 3. Sometimes it snows.
 In both 2014 and 2017, colder than normal weather kept the counts under 1 billion.
-The plum and cherry blossoms were understandably late and so counters were left with a few winter camellia, lots of Erica (Heather) which are tiny and difficult to count (see the flower count guide to counting).
+The plum and cherry blossoms were understandably late and so counters were left with a few winter camellia, lots of Erica (Heather) which are tiny and difficult to count.
 See this fun (and snowy) Shaw TV video of the 2014 count!

 4. Politicians like to get involved in the Victoria Flower Count.
 Back in the 1980s, former Premier Bill Vander Zalm and Miss Victoria unveiled the count total, topping 150 million.
 Over the last 4 years, the City of Colwood has claimed the ‘Bloomingest Community’ title.
 Mayor Carol Hamilton is oft quoted ascribing her community’s success to a cadre of “secret weapons”, believed by many to be the highly engaged students at the municipality’s elementary schools.